Why become a massage therapist?

 Considered a "Bright Outlook" occupation by O*NET2

-The average annual income of full-time licensed massage therapists in Arkansas is $42,780, and the average annual income of full-time licensed massage therapists nationwide is $39,8603
+The median annual income of full-time licensed massage therapists in Arkansas is $48,260, and the median average annual income of full-time licensed massage therapists nationwide is $43,6203

 Massage therapy is defined by the Arkansas Department of Health as "the treatment of soft tissues, which may include skin, fascia, and muscles and their dysfunctions for therapeutic purposes of establishing and maintaining good physical condition, comfort, and relief of pain."